 I’m currently offering the following workshops (online and in person):

 Intersectionality is everywhere.
-We’re told it’s crucial, both for social justice and for democracy.
-It might even be a requirement for funding our projects and organisations.
 But what does it mean to keep intersectionality at the core of our work?
 How can we turn theory into practice without falling back on tokenism?
-What do we need to gain a deeper understanding of power?
-This workshop offers a space to explore these questions.

 The systems destroying the environment are often the same as those that exploit and oppress LGBTQIA+ people.
 Environmental devastation and queer precarity are bound together.